Hale Center, Texas: Geography

 Hale Center lies on the high plains of the Llano Estacado at the intersection of Interstate 27 and Farm to Market Road 1914, in central Hale County.
 The community is located 11 mi to the southwest of the county seat of Plainview and about 33 mi north of Lubbock.

-Hale Center is located at (34.0642436 –101.8437866).

 According to the United States Census Bureau, the city has a total area of 1.1 sqmi, all land.

 Climate

 According to the Köppen climate classification system, Hale Center has a semiarid climate, BSk on climate maps.